kajiwara12/scratchpad/README.md

 # scratchpad
-Just a space where I am bullshitting around in javascript.
+Just a space where I am messing around in javascript.